 These five easy tips will inspire you to set a memorable Thanksgiving tablescape using what you already have and help you be prepared for welcoming your family and friends to the table.

-THANKSGIVING | Published November 20, 2017
+THANKSGIVING | Updated November 5, 2023

 Thanksgiving is one of the times of the year when it is worth putting extra effort into setting a beautiful table.
-You likely have family and friends joining you for the holiday and will be cooking a more elaborate meal than normal.

 It isn't necessary to go out and purchase anything fancy, though.
 You likely have everything you need to mix and match a tablescape your guests will enjoy.
 It isn't as difficult as you might think.